If you know someone with schizophrenia, you probably want to know why they have it. The truth is, doctors don’t know what causes this mental illness.

 Research shows it takes a combination of genetics and your environment to trigger the disease.
 Knowing what increases the chances can help you put together a better picture of your odds of getting schizophrenia.

 Think of your genes as a blueprint for your body.
 If there’s a change to these instructions, it can sometimes increase your odds for developing diseases like schizophrenia.

-They do know that you’re more likely to get schizophrenia if someone in your family has it.
+You’re more likely to get schizophrenia if someone in your family has it.
 If it’s a parent, brother, or sister, your chances go up by 10%.
-If both your parents have it, you have a 40% chance of getting it, too.
+If both your parents have it, you have a 40% chance of getting it.

-Your chances are greatest -- 50% -- if you have an identical twin with the disorder.
+Your chances are highest -- 50% -- if you have an identical twin with the disorder.

 But some people with schizophrenia have no history of it in their family.
 Scientists think that in these cases, a gene may have changed and made the condition more likely.

-People with schizophrenia also tend to have differences in the brain chemicals called neurotransmitters.
-These are responsible for “communicating information” in the brain.
+People with schizophrenia also tend to have differences in brain chemicals called neurotransmitters.
+These control communication within the brain.